Thursday, 24 October 2013 12:00

 Desserts Pumpkin Pie Cheesecake

-One of the greatest things about the fall is making pumpkin pie.
-We won’t lie, it’s our favorite part.
-Because we always kick things up a notch, we’ve made this dessert even more awesome by combining the magic of cheesecake and the deliciousness of pumpkin pie to make the master of all pies.
+One of the greatest things about fall is making pumpkin pie.
+Not only because of Halloween, but also because it’s a great excuse for me to stuff my face “taste testing” an entire batch of pumpkin everything before I present it to people.
+Binging aside, I always kick things up a notch and this year I’ve made this dessert even more awesome by combining the magic of cheesecake and the deliciousness of pumpkin pie to make the MASTER of all pies.

 Graham Cracker Crust